Criminal Minds (franchise)

 Criminal Minds is a media franchise of American television programs created by Jeff Davis.
-The police procedural thriller series follow the work of the members of the Behavioral Analysis Unit (BAU) of the FBI.
+The police procedural series follow the members of the Behavioral Analysis Unit (BAU) of the FBI.
+It is owned by Paramount Skydance.

-The original television series Criminal Minds premiered on September 22, 2005 to February 19, 2020 on CBS, followed by spin-offs Criminal Minds: Suspect Behavior and Criminal Minds: Beyond Borders which premiered on the same network on February 16, 2011 and March 16, 2016 respectively.
-In April 2012, a video game was released based on the series.
+The inaugural television series aired on CBS from September 22, 2005 to February 19, 2020.
+In 2022, the series would be revived by Paramount+ under the title Criminal Minds: Evolution.

+Two spin-offs have been produced: Criminal Minds: Suspect Behavior on February 16, 2011, and Criminal Minds: Beyond Borders on March 16, 2016.
+A true crime series, titled The Real Criminal Minds was ordered by Paramount+ in 2021.
+A video game based on the series was released in April 2012.
-In February 2021, it was announced that a 10-episode revival of original series was officially greenlit by Paramount+.
-A planned true-crime docuseries, titled The Real Criminal Minds was also ordered by Paramount+.

-Over the course of Criminal Minds, a total of 363 episodes of the Criminal Minds franchise have aired, concluding its original series to end the franchise not long ago with its fifteenth and final season, respectively.

 Overview

 Criminal Minds

-Criminal Minds which premiered on September 22, 2005 is set primarily at the BAU based in Quantico, Virginia, and focuses on profiling the criminal, called the unsub (unknown subject), rather than the actual crime itself.
+The series is set primarily at the BAU based in Quantico, Virginia, and focuses on profiling the criminal, called the unsub (unknown subject), rather than the actual crime itself.
 The focal point of the series follows a group of FBI profilers who set about catching various criminals through behavioral profiling.
 The plot focuses on the team working cases and the personal lives of the characters, depicting the hardened life and statutory requirements of a profiler.